 Therefore, I’ve identified five reasons why it will not only survive but thrive.
 These are:

-- A strong, global and localised brand identity
+- A robust, global and localised brand identity

 - The rigorous approach taken to the research and testing of new platforms